 We’re going to get through this.

-This is part 1 of Rainbows & Unicorns, so named because life isn’t full of rainbows and unicorns, and I enjoy a bit of sadistic humor.
+Find links below for the rest of Rainbows & Unicorns, so named because life isn’t full of rainbows and unicorns, and I enjoy a bit of sadistic humor.